Jinger Duggar, Jeremy Vuolo Slammed For Coffee Habits As They Embrace Hipster Pants Look On Instagram

 Jinger Duggar and Jeremy Vuolo have become one of the coolest Duggar couples on Counting On.
 Since getting married, they have adopted the hipster style that is so prevalent in today’s culture.
-They both have polished Instagram feeds, which features their chic outfits, artsy travel pictures and sentimental shots from everyday life.
+They both have polished Instagram feeds, which features their chic outfits, artsy travel pictures, and sentimental shots from everyday life.
 Despite the Duggar dress code, both Jinger and Jeremy wear pants and tight jeans that show off their slim outline.
 They even have embraced the hipster coffee culture, uploading many videos and photos of themselves at boutique cafes and holding cups of joe.

 However, recently the couple came under fire for a coffee habit that may not be so great for the environment.
-In many of the coffee pictures that they have uploaded, they are seen carrying disposable cups, which is harmful to the planet.
+In many of the coffee pictures that they have uploaded, they are seen carrying disposable cups, which is supposedly harmful to the planet.

 “With all the coffee you guys drink, I’d love to see you guys start using reusable cups,” one fan noted.
 “Those disposables are not recyclable (most are lined with a plastic coating) and will outlive you on this planet.”